yzhilong/tp/docs/UserGuide.md

 Format:<br>
 `edit INDEX [/g GAME_TYPE] [/p PROFIT] [/date DATE] [/dur DURATION] [/loc LOCATION] [/tag TAGS]`

-* Edits the game record at the specified `INDEX`. `INDEX` refers to the index of the game within the game list, which **must be a positive integer** 1, 2, 3, …​
+* Edits the game record at the specified `INDEX`. `INDEX` refers to the index of the game in the displayed game list, which **must be a positive integer** 1, 2, 3, …​
 * **At least one** of the optional fields must be provided.
 * Only selected properties of the game record will be edited, all other properties will remain unchanged.